 According to para 6 of AMS-II.E; “each energy form in the emission baseline is multiplied by an emission coefficient.
 For the electricity displaced, the emission coefficient is calculated in accordance with provisions under category I.D.
 For fossil fuels, the IPCC default values for emission coefficients may be used.”

 Since the project activity leads to reduction in electricity consumptions drawn from North- East- West- North-East (NEWNE) grid, emission coefficient has been calculated for the same.
 In case of the project activity, a combined margin (CM) emission factor, consisting of the combination of operating margin emission factor and build margin emission factor, calculated by Central Electricity Authority (CEA) according to the procedures prescribed in the ‘Tool to calculate the emission factor for an electricity system’ and made publicly available in the form of CO2 Baseline Database (Version 9.0, Dated 1st January 2014) has been considered.
-The combined margin emission factor for NEWNE grid as per this database is 0.98tCO2/MWh
+The combined margin emission factor for NEWNE grid as per this database is 0.98tCO2/MWh.